1. How often should I see a dentist?

 7. What if I have an emergency?

 Please call our office as soon as you determine that you have a dental emergency.
 We will be glad to work you into our schedule if you have a dental emergency during regular business hours.
 We are open 7 days a week.
-If our office is closed then you should go to a hospital.
+If our office is closed then you should go to the hospital.

 8. Are payment plans available for my dental treatment?

 Yes.
 We accept many types of dental insurance and will process your claim for you upon receipt of your co-payment.
 We offer a low-interest-rate payment plan and also accept cash, personal cheques, and MasterCard, Visa and Debit / Interac.